 “Every day in this house is most thrilling due to its unique relationship with the environment.
 His vision of a residence to incorporate the beauty of the Hudson Valley is as timely today as it was in 1949 when the house was completed.
 It is our hope that future generations will bestow on these 20th century treasures the care and preservation they rightly deserve.
 Thank you Mr. Johnson for enriching our lives.”

-—Richard Zelig, former owner of the Benjanin V. Wolf House
+—Richard Zelig, former owner of the Benjamin V. Wolf House

 Philip Johnson Obituary Guestbook entry